1999–2000 Indiana Pacers season: Aftermath

-Following the season, Larry Bird resigned as head coach after three seasons, while Davis was traded to the Portland Trail Blazers, Mullin was released and later re-signed as a free agent with his former team, the Golden State Warriors, Jackson signed with the Toronto Raptors, and Smits retired after playing twelve seasons in the NBA with the Pacers.
+Following the season, Larry Bird resigned as head coach after three seasons with the Pacers.
+Meanwhile, Davis was traded to the Portland Trail Blazers, Mullin was released and later re-signed as a free agent with his former team, the Golden State Warriors, Jackson signed with the Toronto Raptors, and Smits retired after twelve seasons in the NBA with the Pacers.